Exclusive: China's JD.com in talks to buy stake worth $1.5 billion in brokerage - sources | MarketScreener

 Founded in 1995 by late entrepreneur Wei Dong and now run by his wife, Chen Jinxia, Yongjin manages more than 400 billion yuan of assets, with 30 billion yuan self-owned, according to its website.

-(Corrects paragraph four to say JD.com is China's biggest e-commerce company by revenue, not 2nd-biggest)

-(Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; Editing by Stephen Coates and Clarence Fernandez)
+(Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; Editing by Stephen Coates)